 Listing your company on the stock market is an optimistic undertaking for those with a long-term exit plan.
 The purpose is to gain a significant cash infusion to fund growth initiatives and build value.

 This is when a business sells everything to pay off its creditors.
 It divides whatever remains (if anything) among its stakeholders.
-This “last resort” approach is typically employed by owners without a business exit strategy who must sell quickly.
+The decision to liquidate your business is typically a “last resort” approach employed by owners without a business exit strategy who must sell quickly.

 Keep in mind that there may be additional things to consider, such as:

 - Minimizing the individual and corporate tax burden of the exchange.
 This may involve choosing to sell stocks vs. assets.
 Or, it could involve setting up tax-free exchanges or deciding between a C-Corp, S-Corp, or LLC/Partnership.

 - The future of your management team after the sale.